dmarrazzo/rh-bpm-notes/hacep.md

 Installing HACEP Sample in OpenShift v4
 ==========================================

-Prepare the Cluster
+Enable AMQ Stream
 ------------------------------------------

+This activity is the only one that requires the cluster administration privileges (`cluster-admin`).
-As Cluster administrator, you have to install the AMQ Streams operator (v1.2)
+To install the AMQ Streams Operator (v1.2):

 - Open **Operators > OperatorHub**
 - Select **AMQ Streams**
-- Click **install**
+- Left all the default options and click **install**

-Install the Decision Server
+Prepare the Kafka infrastructure
 ------------------------------------------

-The following step can be performed as normal user (developer)
+The following steps can be performed as normal user (developer)

+1. Create `hacep` project or choose another name.

+    ```sh
+    oc new-project hacep
+    ```

-1. Choose your project or create a new one then create the **kafka cluster** in that project.
+2. Choose your project or create a new one then create the.

-    - The following command create the kafka cluster assuming `hacep` as destination project name.
+    - The following command create the Kafka cluster assuming `hacep` as destination project name.

       ```sh
       cat << EOF | oc apply -f -